WGAR-FM: Downsizing, transitions and after-effects

 Subsequent downsizing took place over the next decade.
 Ed Richards was dismissed along with five other on-air hosts throughout the Cleveland cluster in February 2001, while Danny Wright was among eight staffers fired on November 1, 2001, both attributed to the early 2000s recession.
 Wright was replaced with WPOC personality Michael J. Fox through voice-tracking.
 John Dobeck was also dismissed in October 2002 after 13 years with the station, but was not a cost-cutting move.
 Michelle Maloney assumed his role as morning co-host in 2004, with Fox and Collier also switching time slots.
-Following Bain Capital's 2008 private equity buyout of Clear Channel, Maloney was dismissed in January 2009, followed by program director Brian Jennings (who replaced Stevens in 2007) in March 2009 as part of broader downsizing efforts; an internal "Premium Choice" voice-tracking network was implemented within the company's stations, which WGAR utilizes to this day.
+Following Bain Capital's 2008 private equity buyout of Clear Channel, Maloney was dismissed in January 2009, followed by program director Brian Jennings (who replaced Stevens in 2007) in March 2009 as part of broader downsizing efforts; an internal "Premium Choice" voice-tracking network was implemented within the company's stations, which WGAR uses to this day.
 Clear Channel was renamed iHeartMedia on September 16, 2014, taking its name from the company's iHeartRadio streaming platform.

 Mantel's contract lapsed on August 17, 2010, ending an 18-year run in mornings; Tim Leary and LeeAnn Sommers were named as his replacements, with Brian Fowler taking over for Leary in 2011.
 Like Wright before them, Fowler and Sommers had lengthy experience in other formats: Sommers was with several CHR, urban and hot AC stations throughout the 1990s and 2000s, while Fowler had been a fixture at WENZ, WMMS and WMVX during the same timeframe.
 Fowler and Sommers showed immediate success, reaching the number one ranking in the 25–54 demographic in their first year and number one in all key demographics by 2015; their success was attributed in part to a growing mainstream appeal for country music.